-You could work in an auction house or antiques business as an assistant, porter, or cataloguer and learn through experience and part-time study.
+You could work in an auction house or antiques business as an assistant, porter or cataloguer.
+This is a great opportunity to learn through experience and part time study.

-Entry can be very competitive so it's important to get some work experience.
-Taking on some voluntary work experience can also help you to get started in this career.
+You might find it useful to get some work experience as getting in to this work can be competitive.
+Volunteering can also help you to get started in this career.

 You could join a graduate training scheme with a large auction house.
-Only a few of these are offered each year.
+Employers only offer a few of these each year.

 You'll usually need a degree in a subject like history of art or fine art, along with relevant art and business experience.

-You can find out more about careers in this area from the Museums Association.
+You can find out more about careers in art valuation from the Museums Association.

 You can also get information about working in creative careers from Discover Creative Careers.